asgardeo/asgardeo-auth-react-sdk/README.md

 ---
 ### `useAuthContext()` hook
-The `useAuthContext()` hook provided by the SDK could be used to access the session state that contains information such as the email address of the authenticated user and the methods that are required for implementing authentication.
+The `useAuthContext()` hook provided by the SDK could be used to implement the necessory authentication functionalities and access the session state that contains information such as the email address of the authenticated user.

 Import the `useAuthContext()` hook from `@asgardeo/auth-react`.
 ```Typescript